Jhanor-Gandhar Thermal Power Station

-NTPC Jhanor-Gandhar is a gas-based power plant run by National Thermal Power Corporation (NTPC), located at Urja Nagar, in Bharuch district in the Indian state of Gujarat.
-Gujarat state The power plant its gas from the Gandhar Gas field, and water from the Narmada river.
-The site is about 18 km north-east of Bharuch City.The plant is a base load, combined cycle power plant.
-The waste heat from the outlet gases of gas turbine is used to heat water in waste heat recovery boiler (WHRB) of Kawasaki make and subsequently run the steam turbine.
+NTPC Jhanor-Gandhar Gas Power Project is a gas-based power plant run by National Thermal Power Corporation (NTPC), located at Urja Nagar, in Bharuch district in the Indian state of Gujarat.
+The power plant its gas from the Gandhar Gas field, and water from the Narmada River.
+The site is about 18 km north-east of Bharuch City.
+This is a base load, combined cycle power plant.
+The waste heat from the outlet gases of gas turbine is used to heat water in a waste heat recovery boiler (WHRB) of Kawasaki make and subsequently run the steam turbine.
 The gas turbine capacity is increased to 144.3 MW by injecting de-mineralised water into the combustion chamber.
 The plant capacity is 657.39 MW (144.3*3+224.49) MW.
 The plant receives natural gas from Gujarat State Petronet Corporation Ltd (GSPC) and Gas Authority of India Ltd. (GAIL).
 The power transmission is at 220 kV and 400 kV.